timf34/3d3-project-3/README.md

 This will show us whether the multiple nodes are working or not - we can query it to see if the other nodes (8001, 8002, etc.) are updating their blockchain!

+For example, run the above code with multiple nodes running, then post some messages to the web app - watch the blockchain be updated!

 ### Functionality